OiMickBoi/CS321-Project-2-Stardew-Valley/Journal.md

 I changed all the methods so instead of passing in parameter array A of type Task it now how it built it.

+## 09-22-2022
+10:09
+Find out if MaxHeap's getIndex, increaseKey, and max should use try catch

+Read insert pseudocode to find what the following means:
+    // TODO map x to index heap-size in the array
+Read increase pseudocde to find what follwing means:
+    // priority queue objects to array indices

 ## Sources to cite:
 https://www.w3schools.com/java/java_constructors.asp // Java Constructors